xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 "LLi misses" is really THE problem when comes to instruction cache miss, because we failed to find our code on the "last cache".

 "I1  miss rate" and "LLi miss rate" are probably the important ones here, because they summarize both misses in terms of how many instructions were read.
-In out case here, "0.00%" is an approximation because we had cache missess, off course, but they are negigable.
+In out case here, "0.00%" is an approximation because we had cache misses, off course, but they are negligible.
 In summary they are just ("I1  misses"/"I refs" and "LLi misses"/"I refs").

 On instructions I think we are fine for now.